-We are very happy to announce the following keynote speakers for the 7th International Conference on Environmental Pollution and Remediation (ICEPR'17):
+We are very happy to announce the following keynote speaker for the 8th International Conference on Environmental Pollution and Remediation (ICEPR'18):

 University of Warsaw, Poland

 Dr. Jianbing Li